v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/attack-simulator.md

 - [Brute-force password attack](attack-simulator.md#bruteforce)

-For an attack to be successfully launched, the account that is running the attack and logged on must use multi-factor authentication.
+For an attack to be successfully launched, you use multi-factor authentication on the account you are using to run simulated attacks.
+In addition, you must be an Office 365 global administrator.

 > [!NOTE]
 > Support for Conditional Access is coming soon.